impress/impress.js/GettingStarted.md

 Now, that you have created the slides, you might want to style them.
 This is where CSS comes into play.
 Add another file to your project called, e.g., ```style.css```.

-**NOTE:** It is not intended that you modify the CSS properties of the built-in class *step*.
-Instead add another class to that element and style that class.
+**NOTE:** As a general rule, you should avoid modifying the CSS properties of the built-in class *step*, as this might break your presentation.
+You may change the font of it, but I recommend to instead add another class to that element and style that class.
+Whatever you do, do not mess with positioning and rotation of the div that belongs to the class *step*, but add a div inside of it, if you really have to mess with those properties.
 See the example below.

 ```
 <div class="step yourClassNameHere" data-x="1000" data-y="1000" data-z="-1000" data-scale="2" data-rotate-z="90">